-The Steering Committee will accomplish the following:
+The Steering Committee was tasked with the following:

 The success of diversity efforts hinge on creating a sense of ownership throughout the University.
 Senior leaders are fully engaged in meeting institutional equity targets and will continue to drive efforts to create a more diverse and inclusive environment, with a goal of broadening efforts within the CRC program to other areas on campus.
 Under the leadership of the Office of the VPRI, the Research Equity, Diversity and Inclusion Council established in 2018 now oversees the implementation of Waterloo's CRC EDI Action Plan.

 The University of Waterloo is deeply committed to developing and implementing a realistic yet ambitious equity strategy that will drive change within the CRC program, and also serve to improve the entire campus community.
 The commitment and readiness to develop a comprehensive equity strategy is fully championed by the most senior leaders at Waterloo and well supported at grassroots levels.
 The equity strategy is a timely endeavor that reflects Waterloo’s core values and serves to advance Canada’s research competitiveness. – Diana Parry, Associate Vice-President Human Rights, Equity, and Inclusion

-Date modified: October 2017
+Date modified: April 2020